zoe-gif/md-notes/Study notes/QS/Measurement and Estimating/Estimating and Management for simple building works in HK reading notes.md

     - material: weak concrete, sand, or quarry dust
     - to prevent the wet concrete runnig down
     - to provide a level base
-- Coverage
+- Inclusion
     - Only blinding layer that uses fine-graded materials such as sand is measured according to this rule
-    - If weak concrete, measured under the concrete trade in m3
+- Exclusion: weak concrete measured under the concrete trade in m3
 - Measurement: m2
 - Description: material